tekknolagi/tekknolagi.github.com/_posts/2023-06-19-typed-python.md

 generate better code."
 That was the original title of this article, even. "*I would simply use the types in the compiler.*" But it doesn't really work like that[^simple-annotations].
 I'll show a couple examples that demonstrate why.
+The point is not to browbeat you with example after example; the point is to get people to stop saying "just" and "simply".

 [^simple-annotations]: I'm not even going to address fancy type-level
     metaprogramming stuff, because I don't think people ever intended to use